haberdashPI/german_track/README.md

 4. Call `scripts/matlab/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.
 5. Call `scripts/matlab/clean_data.m` and run through the steps manually to eliminated any egregious artificats.
-6. Call `scripts/matlab/clean_with_mcca.m` and run to generate data cleaned with MCCA.
+6. Call `scripts/matlab/clean_with_mcca.m` and run through the steps manually to generate data cleaned with MCCA.

 ### Pitch Estimates